Skip to content

 Tokenization

-To refer to previously used payment details and use them for services such as Easy Payment and Recurring Payments, Netaxept uses Tokenization.
+To refer to previously stored payment details and use them for services such as Easy Payment and Recurring Payments, Netaxept uses Tokenization.

 Services with stored cards